Scottish Ham and Cheese Breakfast Sandwiches

 Notes

-Using a food processor to cut in the butter makes this biscuit recipe quick and incredibly easy.
-Add the dry ingredients to the bowl of the processor and pulse a couple of times to mix.
+- Food Processor Tip: Using a food processor to cut in the butter makes this biscuit recipe quick and incredibly easy.
+Add the dry ingredients to the processor bowl and pulse a couple of times to mix.
 Then add the diced cold butter and pulse 3 to 4 times until evenly crumbly.
 Add the cheese and onions and pulse one more time.
-Then drizzle the milk through the feed tube and mix until the dough just comes together.
+Then, drizzle the milk through the feed tube and mix until the dough comes together.

 76 grams...google is your friend